lagerimsi-ds/lxd-gui-apps/README.md

 Or for private browsing, if container is used for this purpose only: make a snapshot- browse - restore system from snapshot to original state - then delete the old snapshot:
 # lxc snapshot $container_name temporary_snapshot && lxc start $container_name && lxc exec $container_name -- sudo --login --user ubuntu firefox && lxc stop $container_name && lxc restore $container_name temporary_snapshot  && lxc delete $container_name/temporary_snapshot"

 Mind the '#' at the beginning!
-They are to prevent accidantly pasting on the CLI.
+They prevent accidantly pasting and executing on the CLI.
+The commands might be executed as normal user.
 ```